A theory of generalized Lam\'e curves: Introduction

 \subsubsection{Log-free varieties}

-When some $n_i\in\frac12\mathbb N$, local Frobenius solutions of \eqref{eq:GLE} may contain logarithmic terms.
-The vanishing of the corresponding logarithmic obstructions imposes polynomial conditions on the accessory parameters and defines the log–free locus.
-These log–free GLEs play a central role in monodromy problems and arise naturally in the study of singular Liouville equations on elliptic curves.
+When some $n_i\in\frac12\mathbb{N}$, the local Frobenius solutions of \eqref{eq:GLE} may contain logarithmic terms.
+The vanishing of the corresponding logarithmic obstructions imposes polynomial conditions on the accessory parameters and defines the log-free locus.
+These log-free GLEs play a central role in monodromy problems and arise naturally in the study of singular Liouville equations on elliptic curves.